maxmarcon/stockwatch/README.md

   ```
 * Start the database with: `docker-compose up`
 * Run the migrations with: `./bin/rails db:migrate`
-* Run `./bin/rails iex:init` to fetch the financial symbols from IEX Cloud.
+* Run `./bin/rails iex:init` to fetch the list of available financial securities from IEX Cloud.
 This might take a while.
-  The sets of symbols that will be fetched are configured in `config/iex.yml` as a list of API endpoints.
+  The sets of securities that will be fetched is configured in `config/iex.yml` as a list of API endpoints.
+  This results in a total of about 75k securities being installed.
-  You can modify the list, and you can work your way through the available API endpoints with symbols [here](https://iexcloud.io/docs/api/#reference-data).
-Be aware that there is a lot of overlap between different sets.
+  You can modify the list, and you can work your way through the available API endpoints for financial symbols [here](https://iexcloud.io/docs/api/#reference-data).

 Finally, run `./bin/rails s` to start the server, and visit `localhost:3000` (It will take a while the first time because Webpack needs to compile the front-end assets).